CP1404/Practicals/prac_05/README.md

     good mate :)", but take your time and add thoughtful comments that help you and the requester to learn and improve.

-    (When you've finished, there's nothing more to do as part of this review process.
-In a collaborative environment where you and the reviewer have push access to the repository, there would be more, including the option to merge and close the pull request.)

     At some point you will receive comments from the review you requested and you can respond to them by making changes in your own code in PyCharm and replying to the comments on GitHub.
-Then commit your work back to GitHub, still in the feedback branch.
+Then commit your work back to GitHub, still in the prac_05_feedback branch.

 6. Ideally, the reviewer would re-check this new work after the updates and make more comments... then the author does more work if need